Install and load the rvest package

 library(tidyr)

-Load the ChatGPT policy data from a CSV file.
-Be sure to update the file path as needed.
+Load the GenAI policy stance data from a CSV file.
+Be sure to update the file path as needed. we use the same data as 2.3.

-# Load the dataset (replace "university_chatgpt_policies.csv" with the actual file path)
+# Load the dataset (replace "University_GenAI_Policy_Stance.csv" with the actual file path)

 3.4.3.3 Step 3: Tokenize Text Data and Apply Sentiment Dictionary